No “Sell Out” cops will confront you.

 Marketplace meritocracy matters if you want your art to pay.

 Life is not fair.
-Otherwise, I’m sure I would be smarter, taller, more handsome, much funnier and a whole lot richer.
-And drat the luck, no matter what I do some of those things are beyond my control.
+Otherwise, I would be smarter, taller, more handsome, much funnier, and richer.
+And goshdarnit, no matter what I do some of those things are beyond my control.

 The same goes for business.
 I could be the very best at something but have no guarantee the marketplace would reward me commensurate to my formidable talents and skills.
 Huh?
 Why not?
 Shouldn’t the best come out on top?
 Nope, not IRL (in real life).